wygulmage/xmobar/readme.md

 - Reads its displayed output from the given pipe.
 - Prefix an optional default text separated by a colon
+- Expands environment variables in the first argument of syntax '${VAR}' or '$VAR'

 <font size="+1">**`MarqueePipeReader "default text:/path/to/pipe" (length, rate, sep) Alias`**</font>